raman162/UofICS410FinalProject/README.md

 ```

 The output produced two files named `positive_encounters.text` and
 `no_positive_encounters.text` respectively.
-Afterwards the new text files were
-copied into the DEID directory and  we ran the DEID perl script to
+Afterwards we ran the DEID perl
-remove the PHI using the following commands:
+script to remove the PHI using the following commands:

 ```
 # enter deid directory